 When your HVAC system gives out, the first thing on your mind is getting it fixed fast.
 But the second is almost always, “How much is this going to cost?”
 While a diagnostic fee gets a technician to your door, the final bill can vary quite a bit.
 Several key factors influence the total cost of an emergency repair, and understanding them can help you feel more prepared and in control of the situation.
 From the time of your call to the age of your unit, let’s walk through what can affect your final invoice.

-How the Time of Day Affects Your Bill
+How Time of Day Impacts Your Repair Cost

 It probably won’t surprise you to learn that a service call at 2 a.m. on a Saturday costs more than one at 2 p.m. on a Tuesday.
 Emergency repairs are more expensive because they happen outside of normal business hours.
 When you call for help on a weekend, holiday, or in the middle of the night, you’re asking a technician to leave their family or get out of bed to solve your problem.
 The higher rate covers the overtime pay for our team and the operational costs of providing true 24/7 air conditioning & heating repair.
 While nobody loves paying a premium, it’s what makes round-the-clock service possible when you need it most.